-One of the commonly used features of Shopify is its ability to add custom information to various entities of the store using a special feature called metafields.
-Metafields allow store owners to put additional data that is specific to the store to products, product variants, orders, and customers.
+One commonly used feature of Shopify is its ability to add custom information to various store entities using a special feature called metafields.
+Metafields allow store owners to put additional data specific to the store into products, product variants, orders, and customers.
+With our app, you may also export Shopify products with metafields.
+With this feature, you can import metafields in Shopify to other applications or documents for further processing.

-Additionally, third-party apps can add data to metafields that are specific to the app.
+Additionally, third-party apps can import data to metafields that are specific to the app.

 For example: